Media visits to Sweden

 The following upcoming media visits are open for application from foreign missions.
 Each media visit must have a minimum of 6 participants, coming from different countries (one journalist per country) for SI to be able to go through with the visit.
-Please note that the dates are preliminary set and can change.
+The dates are preliminary set and can change.

 Media visit: LGBTQ-rights and Stockholm Pride (1-5 August 2018)

-The journalists will participate in a media trip to Sweden where they will visit the world’s first elderly home for LGBTQ-people, RFSL, meet activists, rainbow families and proud parents of LGBTQ-people, as well institutions working against discrimination and the Swedish Church which since 2009 marries people of the same sex.
+The journalists will visit the world’s first elderly home for LGBTQ-people, RFSL, meet activists, rainbow families and proud parents of LGBTQ-people, as well institutions working against discrimination and the Swedish Church which since 2009 marries people of the same sex.

-Please confirm that you are participating in this media trip as soon as possible but by no later than 9 of May.
-The deadline for having recruited a media representative is the 16 of May, and as usual you send me a short description of the media and the journalist (the Embassy must have checked the interest and availability with the journalist before submitting the name to SI).
-Note that SI needs to approve the selected candidate before the Embassy confirm the participation to the journalist.
+Foreign Missions should confirm participation in this media trip as soon as possible but by no later than 9 of May.
+The deadline for having recruited a media representative is the 16 May.
+Note that SI needs to approve the selected candidate before the Embassy confirms the participation to the journalist.

 Other media visits will be announced on this page once they are confirmed.
 Please check regularly this page for updates.

-SI finances accommodation, some meals (as stated in the program), and transport within Sweden.
+SI finances accommodation (4 nights in single room with breakfast), some meals (as stated in the program), and transport within Sweden.